 - Work Experience 6N1946 – Present a detailed personal skills audit and career plan including personal goals, action points, development opportunities and career paths.
 Demonstrate supervisory skills and capacities in the workplace.

 For entry to Level 6 a full QQI Level 5 Award in a complementary area is required.
+An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

 Excellent progression opportunities including: